adrianshep/adrians-project1-flashcards/whiteboard.md

 DATA =
-  flaschards data is entered in key value pairs of a question and its answer
+  flashcards data is entered in key value pairs of a question and its answer
   Miscellaneous:
   - q+a pairs are saved with each value as a string;
   - in order in which they are entered?;
+  var statesCapitals = {
+  "Connecticut": "Hartford",
+  "New Jersey": "Trenton",
+  "New York": "Albany",
+  "Ohio": "Columbus",
+  "Pennsylvania": "Harrisburg",
+}

 VIEWS =